katydecorah/katydecorah.github.io/_posts/2014-01-01-z-index-and-transform.md

 ![Ribbon transformed out of stacking order](https://dl.dropbox.com/s/30dmpxzhimhc8yz/zindex-ribbon-transform.png)

-After some research, I dove into the situation of what takes place between stacking orders and transforms.
+Through research, I dove into the situation of what takes place between stacking orders and transforms.
 I learned that once transformed, an element needs to play by 3D rules.
 Without specifying the `transform-style`, I was technically still in flat mode.

 > If flattened, the children will not exist on their own in the 3D-space.
 > <cite>&mdash; <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-style">transform-style</a> by MDN</cite>